envris/nationalparks-admin/rdbms/README.md

  * be consice, link don't over-synthesize

+### FAQ:
+_**Q:** What Amazon RDS offers to guarantee data safe?_

+A: Amazon provides 2 different types to save your data "Automated Backups"(http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html) and "DB Snapshots"(http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)

+_**Q:** What's the difference between "Automated Backups" and "DB Snapshots"?_

+A:"DB Snapshot" it's a storage volume snapshot(instant) of your DB instance, backing up the entire DB instance and not just individual databases.
+DB can be state can be restored ONLY same time when snapshot was created
+"Automated Backups" it's a  continuous process which allows you to restore database anytime in the past and guarantee data safe up to last transaction.
+It includes daily snapshot + automated WALs(write ahead logs) archiving

+_**Q:** Where does Amazon store backups and snapshots?_

+A:They are stored in S3

+_**Q:** How quick snapshot can be taken?_

+A: Once you run command AWS makes a filesystem snapshot and moves it to S3 (it becomes available once completely move to S3).
+You can verify snapshot status with "db-snapshot-completed".

+_**Q:** How quick can we restore backup and snapshot?_

+A: Restoring automated backup takes more time.
+It requires to restore database + apply all WALs(write ahead logs) to reach specified point to recover.
+Restoring snapshot is much faster, as it needs to restore only filesystem snapshot

+_**Q:** Can we use db snapshot to speed up restore after failed release?_

+A: Yes, it's best option.
+Create snapshot before release, verify it's completed with db-snapshot-completed, run DB related release scripts.

+_**Q:** Can we clone instance with data for performance testing purpose?_

+A: Yes, you can clone any instance you run
+Just do PITR(point in time recovery) for source instance with latest restorable time option.
+It'll create new target instance with new name but identical data as source has

 ### PostgreSQL RDS point-in-time recovery (PITR):
 With enabled automated backup option for RDS instance it’s possible to restore instance anytime in the past (limited by backup retention policy).
 There are 2 ways to do restoration: